 On any given Saturday, Bay Shore’s 4,000-foot warehouse tasting room is filled with a knockabout crowd of beer drinkers tasting flights and playing foosball or corn hole.
 What GSB devotees really love about the brewery, though, is its consistently good beers.
 Its most popular brew, the slightly bitter but fruity Blood Orange Pale Ale, is even bottled and sold in several states, for instance.
 But there is always a revolving lineup of special, limited-edition brews on tap bound to satisfy the most discerning beer drinker.

 04 of 06

 Blue Point has been around since 1998 and has a cult following for good reason.
 Their flagship beer, the Toasted Lager, has won two World Beer Cup medals and the brewery has since filled their taps with a tasty selection of drafts, many of which incorporate interesting local ingredients like seaweed, oysters, and beach plums.
 Fan favorites include the Oktoberfest and Mosaic Session IPA.
-And, if things go as planned, the brewery will have a new home as early as summer 2018: a new, massive space with a restaurant and a 60,000-barrel capacity, less than half a mile away from its current location.Continue to 5 of 6 below.
+And, as of 2018, the brewery has a new, massive space with a restaurant and a 60,000-barrel capacity, less than half a mile away from its old location.Continue to 5 of 6 below.

 05 of 06